I know that there is no need to remind you of the objectives of a cementing job but, to be in context, let’s mention some of the main ones such as:

 Table 1: 1.90 g/cm3 cement slurry (blend Class H + 32% Silica Flour + 3% Micro-silica + the required additives)

-This table 1 is telling me that the more cement is contaminated with spacer, less CS is developed in 24 hrs.
+Table 1 is telling me that the more cement is contaminated with spacer, the less CS is developed in 24 hrs.
 It is clear that, depending on the contamination degree of our 1.90 g/cm3 cement slurry, the slurry will be placed in the annulus with less CS than the original design before interacting with any % of mud (expecting that it will set).